mhoehle/hoehleatsu.github.io/_posts/2016-06-19-princesAsUniforms.md

 ## Abstract

-We revisit the **secretary problem** as a mathematical fairy tale: Princes wooing a princess sequentially arrive each having a qualification score score originating from a known parametric distribution with all parameters known, e.g., the standard uniform distribution or the normal distribution with known mean and variance.
+We revisit the **secretary problem** as a mathematical fairy tale: Princes wooing a princess sequentially arrive each having a qualification score originating from a known parametric distribution with all parameters known, e.g., the standard uniform distribution or the normal distribution with known mean and variance.
 For this so called **full information game** the question of interest is: How does the optimal strategy look, which maximizes the expected score of the selected candidate?
 As a further twist: How does the strategy change, if we sequentially have to estimate the parameters of the distribution